 On our way out of the theatre we had our first London celebrity sighting – Rami Malek of Mr. Robot fame.
 I have to say, his eyes are just as cutting in person!

-We had a lazy morning and opted to grab brunch in Shoreditch at Friends of Ours.
+On Sunday we had a lazy morning and opted to grab brunch in Shoreditch at Friends of Ours.
 Jim had pancakes and coffee (which he said was phenomenal) while I opted for a eggs benedict that blew my mind.
 If you’re in this neighborhood, eat here.
 Probably the best brunch I’ve had in a long time.

 It was a near perfect weekend of good food, good music, and great company!